Emmynaess/WeatherCollector/README.md

 MENU

 1. Fetch latest data

 2. Print forecast

 9. Exit

 Fetch Latest Data

 Retrieves data from SMHI’s API and saves it in a file named 'Väderdata.xlsx.'

 Print Forecast

 Displays the latest 24-hour weather forecast in the terminal.
 The headers are color-coded in blue for better readability.

 Exit
 Closes the program.

-Example Output
-When you select option 2 (Print forecast), you’ll see something like this in your terminal:

-Forecast from SMHI 2024-11-20:
-Temperature      Hour            Rain/Snow
-1                10:00:00        No precipitation
-15               11:00:00        Precipitation
--5               12:00:00        No precipitation
-30               13:00:00        Precipitation
-Temperature, Hour, and Rain/Snow are displayed in blue, while the rest of the output is in standard colors.

-File Structure
-The project files are organized as follows:

-├── main.py                # Main file to run the program
-├── smhi_api.py            # Functions to fetch and process data from SMHI ├── excel_utils.py         # Functions to create and manage Excel files ├── menu.py                # Menu handling and user interaction
-├── requirements.txt       # List of required Python packages
-└── Väderdata.xlsx         # Automatically generated to store weather data

 ### Requirements
 Python 3.8 or later